Employee Engagement | Organizational Change | Leadership | Sustaining Improvement

 Culture Change | Consumer Engagement | Leadership Training

-Amanda (“Mandy”) Kilmartin is an Experience Advisor at Planetree International and a critical member of the team dedicated to helping healthcare organizations plan and deliver exceptional, compassionate medical care.
-In this role, Mandy guides healthcare leaders and providers through the development of a person-centered culture.
-She provides coaching on person-centered leadership and initiatives, conducts organizational gap analysis and progress assessments, and presents and facilitates workshops on Planetree topics such as compassionate human interactions.
-She has worked with organizations across the U.S. and around the world, and is currently the lead advisor for several care sites across the Middle East.
+Amanda (“Mandy”) Kilmartin is dedicated to helping healthcare organizations plan and deliver exceptional, compassionate medical care.
+Mandy has guided countless healthcare leaders and providers through the development of a person-centered culture, providing coaching on person-centered leadership and initiatives, conducting organizational gap analysis and progress assessments, and facilitating workshops on topics including compassionate human interactions.

 Prior to Planetree, Mandy obtained a B.S. in Human Health Sciences from Quinnipiac University, Hamden, CT.
 She has since spent her career working in various roles as a strategic resource for healthcare facilities to improve medical and surgical program efficiency, streamline complex perioperative pathways, and improve patient access and outcomes.
 Mandy also acted as the Resource Development Director for United Way of Coastal Fairfield County, where she helped to align resources around a common vision to achieve a sustainable, positive impact for children, their families, and their communities.
 She previously served as the Regional VP of Sales for an e-Health start up company, working to improve communication and collaboration across the continuum of care.